Pre-Approved Pro Bono Projects

 • Housing Element Investigation and Litigation Preparation: In an effort to ensure cities fulfill affordable and fair housing obligations, students will review housing plans and investigate compliance through Public Records Act requests and researching remedies for low-income residents.
 Supervised by a PLC attorney.

-• Immigration Relief for Victims of Labor Exploitation —Thai Community Development Center: Law student volunteers will assist with researching and conducting legal referrals and also assist with the anti-trafficking program on T visa and T Visa adjustment packages.
+• Immigration Relief for Victims of Human Trafficking —Thai Community Development Center: Law student volunteers will assist with researching and conducting legal referrals and also assist with the anti-trafficking program on T visa and T Visa adjustment packages.

 • Immigration Removal Defense—Catholic Charities of OC: Students will provide legal assistance to clients in removal proceedings, which may include research for removal defenses, research and drafting motions, drafting declarations, researching country conditions, and preparing legal briefs.